-STRATEGIC RISK

-No. Object Impact/ Probability Description Control and management 1.
+STRATEGIC RISK No. Object Impact/ Probability Description Control and management 1.
 Economic impact Low/Very low Stalling economic growth may reduce the trading activity of clients.
 The company's principle is to use long-term strategic planning (also covers the preparation of an annual budget) that considers possible changes in macroeconomic conditions and competition.
 2. Delay in the introduction of new products and service High/Medium Delays in the introduction of new products and services may cause a decrease in the number of potential clients.
 Admiral Markets uses different software such as Atlassian Confluence and JIRA to simplify internal cooperation and improve project management.
-3. Competing activity High/Medium The activities of competitors may threaten the achievement of the business goals set by the management.
-The company constantly monitors changes in the economic environment, assesses the activities of competitors and monitors the development of new (contemporary) technologies.
-4. Swap/rollover values Very low/Very low Swap/rollover values, which are not in conformity with the competition conditions, may drive clients to choosing a new service provider.
-The swap (rollover) is reviewed after every six months and established in accordance with the present market and competition conditions.
+3. Competing activity High/Medium The activities of competitors may threaten the achievement of the business goals set by the management. changes in the economic environment, assesses the competition conditions. conditions, may drive clients to 4.
+Swap/rollover Very low/Very Swap/rollover The swap (rollover) is reviewed choosing a new service provider.
+4. iow/very values, which are not in conformity with the competition conditions, may drive clients to choosing a new after every six months and established in accordance with the present market and competition